MixMasterT/react_clock/README.md

+## React Clock

+This showcases a very basic clock component that uses a setInterval call wrapped in a function called 'tick' that updates the clock's data every second.

+The time is initially taken from a Date object instantiated in the componentWillMount lifecycle method.
+Then the tick function updates the time every second.

+To test it out, simply clone the repo, run yarn install and then yarn start.

+If you have any questions or issues, feel free to message me on Github!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>